konomikitten/xfce-barmon/README.md

 ## Description

-A system information display that uses [xfce genmon](https://goodies.xfce.org/projects/panel-plugins/xfce4-genmon-plugin).
+A system information display for Xfce panel.

 ## Dependancies